Chipita

 Chipita S.A. is a Greek food company headquartered in Athens, Greece.
-As of 2016, it operates in 56 countries.
+As of 2016, it is stationed within 56 countries.

 History

 Chipita is a Greek snack food company established in 1973.
 In 1991, Chipita introduced one of its flagship products, the 7DAYS croissant—an individually packaged baked snack with long shelf life.
-Currently, Chipita products are manufactured in plants located in 11 different countries and arrketed to consumers in a total of 56 countries, either directly or through strategic partnerships.
+Currently, Chipita products are manufactured in plants located in 11 different countries and marketed to consumers in a total of 56 countries, either directly or through strategic partnerships.

-The Group has 12 privately owned plants in the Netherlands, Greece, Germany, Bulgaria, Austria, United Kingdom, Poland, Russia, Romania, Turkey, Slovakia and Switzerland (2021).
+The Group has 13 privately owned plants in the Netherlands, Greece, Germany, Bulgaria, Austria, Belgium, the United Kingdom, Poland, Russia, Romania, Turkey, Slovakia and Switzerland (2024).
 Additionally, six more plants operate through strategic partnerships in Saudi Arabia, Mexico, Malaysia and India.
-Since this period, Chipita has also set up commercial offices in 14 countries :he Netherlands, Austria, Czech Republic, Germany, Hungary, Switzerland, Serbia, Slovakia, Croatia, the Baltics, Georgia, Ukraine, Belarus and the United Kingdom.
+Since this period, Chipita has also set up commercial offices in 15 countries: the Netherlands, Austria, the Czech Republic, Germany, Hungary, Switzerland, Serbia, Slovakia, Croatia, the Baltics, Georgia, Ukraine, Belarus, Belgium and the United Kingdom.
 Chipita's goods, produced in 16 manufacturing plants in 11 different countries, are delivered to consumers in a total of 56 countries, either directly or indirectly through strategic partnerships.